SerhanMiah/VideoGameOnlineShop/README.md

 These enhancements have truly elevated the site's functionality and aesthetics to new heights, making it a truly immersive and engaging experience for all who visit.

+## Deployment

+During the deployment phase of our website, I encountered challenges with Azure App Service, particularly when trying to host the database.
+Furthermore, transitioning the website to use the production-based API URL via the environment configuration presented issues.
+To navigate around these obstacles, I turned to Heroku as an alternative hosting solution.
+Once the build was successfully deployed on Heroku, I made necessary modifications to the firewall settings, ensuring that the appropriate IP addresses were whitelisted, thus securing a seamless operational flow for the website.

 ## Final Product